minnojs/minno-quest/README.md

 ```

 ### settings
-Settings allow you to control the generic way that the player works, the are set using the `addSettings` function.
-The first argument to the function is always the name of the setting, the second argument is the setting itself.
+Settings allow you to control the generic way that the player works.
+Change the settings using the `addSettings` function.
+The first argument to the function is always the name of the setting, the second argument is the setting values.
 In case the setting is an object, subsequent objects will extend each other so that settings may be progressively added.

 ##### onEnd
 `onEnd` is a function to be called as soon as the task ends.
 It should be taken care of automatically when PIQuest is run from within the task manager.